On Supersymmetric D-brane probes in 4d $\mathcal{N}=2$ $\text{AdS}_2\times\mathbf{S}^2$ Attractors: Supersymmetric Static Probes

 \subsubsection{KSEs for AdS$_2 \times\mathbf{S}^2$}

-The superfield content of 4d $\mathcal{N}=2$ effective field theories (EFTs) include the supergravity multiplet $\{e^a{}_\mu, \psi^I{}_\mu, A_\mu\}$, $n_{V}$ vector multiplets $\{A^i{}_\mu, \lambda^{iA},z^i\}$ and $n_{H}$ hypermultiplets $\{q^u, \zeta_\alpha\}$.
+The superfield content of 4d $\mathcal{N}=2$ effective field theories (EFTs) include the supergravity multiplet $\{e^a{}_\mu, \psi^I{}_\mu, A_\mu\}$, $n_{V}$ vector multiplets $\{A^i{}_\mu, \lambda^{iA},z^i\}$, and $n_{H}$ hypermultiplets $\{q^u, \zeta_\alpha\}$.
 The Killing spinors $\epsilon_A$ of a purely bosonic background are the solutions of the KSEs \cite{Andrianopoli:1996cm,Ferrara:1997yr, Ortin:2015hya}

-where $C_{\alpha \beta}$ is the $Sp(2n_H)$-invariant metric, $\mathcal{U}_u^{B \beta}$ are the so called quadbein, i.e., vielbein of the quaternionic K\"ahler space, $W_{\mu\nu}^{-}$ is the graviphoton field strength and $\mathcal{F}^{-\,i}_{\mu\nu}$ are the linear combination of vectors fields belonging to the vector multplitets.
+where $C_{\alpha \beta}$ is the $Sp(2n_H)$-invariant metric, $\mathcal{U}_u^{B \beta}$ are the so called quadbein---i.e., the vielbein of the quaternionic K\"ahler space, $W_{\mu\nu}^{-}$ is the graviphoton field strength and $\mathcal{F}^{-\,i}_{\mu\nu}$ refer to the linear combination of abelian fields belonging to the vector multiplets.
 The latter two can be related to the quantities introduced in Section \ref{ss:geodesics} via

 Let us specialize \eqref{eq:KSEs} to the near-horizon limit of a BPS black hole.
-First, we notice that since all the scalars fields $z^i$ and $q^i$ are fixed at the attractor value, their derivatives vanish.
+First, we notice that since all the scalars fields $z^i$ and $q^i$ are fixed at the attractor point, their derivatives vanish.
 Next, by susbtituting eqs.~\eqref{eq:BHcentralcharge}, \eqref{eq:backgroundfieldsBH} and \eqref{eq:attvalues} into \eqref{eq:GravPhotAndF} and using the spacetime metric given in \eqref{eq:globalmetricAdS2}, one can readily verify that

 where $\varphi$ is the phase of the black hole central charge